Endorsement of the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD Recommendations)

 Governance

-■The role of management in assessing and managing climate-related risks and opportunities
+■The role of management in relation to climate-related risks and opportunities

 Governance system for climate change